areas-archive/nebula/README.md

 ## Print a Pod’s Logs
-Use the `logs` command to print a pod’s logs:
+Use the `logs` command to print your pod’s logs:

 ```shell
 kubectl logs <pod> # replace <pod> with the pod’s name